jianyangqt/gctb_doc/md/3basic_options.md

 Input quantitative covariates from a plain text file, e.g. test.qcovar.
 Each quantitative covariate is recognized as a continuous variable.

+**\--random-covar** test.randcovar

+Input quantitative covariates from a plain text file which will be fitted as random effects in the model.
+For a categorical variable with k levels, create a matrix of 0/1 with k columns to indicate the presence of each level in a column.

 ### MCMC settings

 **\--seed** 123